CorrelAid/codingchallenge1020_team1/README.md

 where **P(S)** is the prior probability of state s calculated from the training data.

 - **Fully Connected** : We can use the features from the Mel filter bank as input to an FC network.
 Some ASR FC models contain 3–8 hidden layers with 2048 hidden units in each layer.
 - **CNN** : CNN takes advantage of locality and discovers local information hierarchically.
 CNN is more efficient if the information has a strong spatial relationship.
 It allows deeper layers and creates a more complex function.
 Audio speech is time-sequence data.
-Instead of applying a 2D convolution filter, we can use a 1-D filter to extract features across multiple frames in time.
-This is the Time-delay neural networks (TDNN).
+An example is [Wav2Letter](https://arxiv.org/pdf/1609.03193.pdf)
 - **RNN (LSTM/GRU)** : RNN based architectures to handle time sequence can also be used.
 An example is [DeepSpeech](https://github.com/mozilla/DeepSpeech)

-In the DNN networks, instead of using cross-entropy (CE) error functions, sequence training objective functions have been found to be more useful:
+In the DNN networks, instead of using cross-entropy (CE) error functions, **sequence training objective functions** have been found to be more useful:
 - MMIE: Maximum mutual information estimation (MMIE) aims to directly maximise the posterior probability (sometimes called conditional maximum likelihood).
 - BMMI: Boosted MMI
 - MPE : Minimum phone error
 - MBR : Minimum Bayes' Risk

-### **CTC: Connectionist temporal classification**
+- **CTC: Connectionist temporal classification**: Most large labeled speech databases provide only a text transcription for each audio file.
+In a classification framework (and given our acoustic model produces letter predictions), one would need the segmentation of each letter in the transcription to train properly the model.
+Unfortunately, manually labeling the segmentation of each letter would be tedious.
+More recently, standalone neural network architectures have been trained using criterions which jointly infer the segmentation of the transcription while increase the overall score of the right transcription.
+The most popular one is certainly the Connectionist Temporal Classification (CTC) criterion, which is at the core of Deep Speech.
+CTC assumes that the network output probability scores, normalized at the frame level.
+It considers all possible sequence of letters (or any sub-word units), which can lead to a to a given transcription.

-### **TDNN (Transformer based encoder): Attention based models and hybrid CTC/Attention**
+### 4. **Transformer: Attention based models and hybrid CTC/Attention**

-### **Conformer**
+### 5. **Conformer**

-### **Transducer based models**
+### 6. **Transducer based models**

+### 7. **SOTA: Time-Depth Separables + CTC**: [wav2letter](https://research.fb.com/wp-content/uploads/2020/01/Scaling-up-online-speech-recognition-using-ConvNets.pdf)

 [1] DNN-HMM (http://www.fit.vutbr.cz/research/groups/speech/publi/2013/vesely_interspeech2013_IS131333.pdf)

 [2] DBLSTM, RNN-HMM (http://www.cs.toronto.edu/~graves/asru_2013.pdf)

 [3] Deep Speech (https://arxiv.org/pdf/1412.5567.pdf)